elastisys/compliantkubernetes-apps/README.md

 ### Quickstart

-**You probably want to check the [ck8s-cluster][ck8s-cluster] repository first, since compliantkubernetes-apps depends on having two clusters already set up.**
+**You probably want to check the [compliantkubernetes-kubespray][compliantkubernetes-kubespray] repository first, since compliantkubernetes-apps depends on having two clusters already set up.**
 In addition to this, you will need to set up the following DNS entries (replace `example.com` with your domain).
 - Point these domains to the workload cluster ingress controller:
   - `*.example.com`